RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 6 guide.md

 4. Not a function (*because 8 is mapped to two outputs*)
 5. Not a function (*because 5 is mapped to two outputs*)
 6. **Function.** Domain = $\lbrace 2,1,0 \rbrace$.
 Codomain = $\lbrace 3,8,9,4 \rbrace$.
 Range = $\lbrace 8,9,4 \rbrace$.

+### Common mistakes

+- **Misidentifying one of the non-functions (1,2,4, or 5) as a function:** See the explanations above for why these are not functions.
+There are only two ways for a mapping to fail being a function.